csula/cs454-winter-2015/Syllabus.md

 ## References and Reading Assignment

-Throughout the course, we we read and discuss a number of papers.
+Throughout the course, we will read and discuss a number of papers.
 Students are expected to read and discuss papers.

 1. Abiteboul, S. and M. Preda, and G. Cobena.
 Adaptive on-line page importance computation.
 In Proceedings of the 12th International Conference on World Wide Web, pages 280–290, Budapest, Hungary, 2003
 2. Ben-Yitzhak, et al. Beyond basic faceted search.
 Proceedings of the international conference on Web search and web data mining. pp. 33-44, 2008